Code-Institute-Submissions/milestone1-UserCentric-Band/README.md

 Listen to the band's songs easily and without paying for it.

-Wireframes mockups:
+<h5>Wireframes mockups</h5>

-Trying to approach the best way to navigate the site and its contents, I started first designing some drafts by hand and then worked with an online application.
+Trying to approach the best way to navigate the site and its contents, I started first designing some drafts by hand and then worked with an online application called Sketch.
+Links -

 <h3>Features</h3>
-My project is broken up into 5 distinct pages - Home, Tour, Music and Subscribe & Merch.
-Across each of these pages they follow a frmat consisting of - A header containing a bands name and navigation options between pages.
+My project is broken up into 5 sections - Video, Music, Tour, Merch & Contact.
+A header is located at the top of the page containing the bands name and navigation options between sections.

-A main section the contents related to the page selected.
+Each of the sections has content related to its title.

-A footer that shows the fan club address and links the visitor to the band via social media as also to the developer's resume (under construction).
+The footer contains links to bring the visitor to the bands music streaming platforms and also their social media accounts.
+It also has a credit to the developer who built the website (on large devices).

+**Existing Features**
-Existing Features Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+Feature 1 - allows users X to achieve Y, by having them fill out Z ...

-Features Left to Implement Since this project required only to use html and css, some features lack full functionality.
+** Features Left to Implement**
+Since this project required only to use html and css, some features lack full functionality.
 In the future, I would like to improve and add further features to this website, such as:

-An improved merchandise store - I only implemented a sample of what the merchandise store could look like but this could be developed further to include more merchandise and to make purchases on site rather than linking to external stores.
+* An improved merchandise store - I only implemented a sample of what the merchandise store could look like but this could be developed further to include more merchandise and to make purchases on site rather than linking to external stores.

-A News/social media feed Section - As social media is integral to a band's popularity and success, I would like to provide a section with news/pictures/tweets etc from the bands social media feeds.
+* A News/social media feed Section - As social media is integral to a band's popularity and success, I would like to provide a section with news/pictures/tweets etc from the bands social media feeds.

-Better design adapted to specific devices: As a challenge to learn more about design, this site could always be improved.
+* Better design adapted to specific devices: As a challenge to learn more about design, this site could always be improved.
 Typography types, sizes and colors as the same applied to backgrounds and other elements are qualities that display in different ways in different devices.
 Also the responsive design and the breakpoints in media queries are always changing with the new devices releases, so yes, this all could be a future implementation to keep in mind.

 <h3>Technologies</h3>
 Brief overview of the languages, frameworks, and other tools I've used on this project: